NTUEE-ESLab/2018Fall-VirtualRealityStreaming/docs/README.md

 ### Detect the head's movement
   We use MPU6050 to detect head motion.
 There's a gyroscope inside, which can sense the **angular velocity**.
-  Note: The component gad beter been welded, so the pi can receive the signal successfully.
+  Note that The component had beter been welded, so the pi can receive the signal successfully.

 ### Angle calculation
   We write a integrator to calculate the destination of the head motion, however, the raw data from the MPU6050 is very unstable.
 To cpoe with this problem, we use the following method: